ThatOneCalculator/DiscordRPCMaker/README.md

 2. Type in `cd ` (making sure there is a space after `cd`), and drag the `DiscordRPCGenerator-main` (the one you moved into a memorable) folder into it.
 3. Type `npm i` and hit enter.
 4. Type `node maker.js` and hit enter.
 5. Follow the prompts the program gives you.
-This will generate a file called `presence.js`.

 ### Part 4: Running your presence
 1. Open Discord